CoderDojoLX/site/readme.md

 ## Getting started

 1. [Install Hugo on your machine](https://gohugo.io/getting-started/quick-start/)
-2. Clone this repository into your preferred workspace by using `git clone https://github.com/CoderDojoLX/site.git`(edit if you use ssh)
+2. Clone this repository into your preferred workspace by using `git clone https://github.com/CoderDojoLX/site.git`(edit if you use ssh like a cool kid)
-3. `cd site` and try running `hugo server -D`and you should see the exact same website at localhost:1313
+3. `cd site` and try running `hugo server -D`and you should see an exact replica of the live site at localhost:1313

 ## File structure